 3. Special Predator Lights

 You can get night lights that are specifically made to deter predators at night.
-Basically, it imitates a bigger predator’s eyes (or fire, as the description states) which scares smaller predators like opossums away.
+Basically, it imitates a bigger predator’s eyes which scares smaller predators like opossums away.

 Not all dogs see chickens as a free meal so, if you have dogs who live happily in the yard, put their kennels or beds close to the chicken coop.
 They’ll soon raise the alarm if a possum comes too close!

 Guinea fowl are surprisingly effective at protecting chickens, as are donkeys and alpacas.
 Perhaps the easiest solution, however, is to get a medium-sized rooster to protect your flock.
 Displays of aggression from a Rhode Island Red or Barred Rock will be more than enough to frighten off the boldest possum.

 5. Ultrasonic Possum Repellents

 Using ultrasonic possum repellents can help keep possums away from your chicken coop.
 These devices emit ultrasonic sound waves that are unpleasant for possums, encouraging them to stay away from your property and chickens.